pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1765 Pointers in Arrays

+Today I have been solving some LeetCode problems realted with arrays.
+For solve some of them using a pointer an a while loop is better that the common for loop approach.
+I feel sometimes not able to solve algorithms, is amazing how easy algorithms are hard at the start.
+Practice make the master I don't know if the phrase is correct write on English, practice and learning is the way to achieve this.

 ### Day 1764 Kadane's Algorithm

 Today I started to study the [Amazon SDE Sheet](https://www.geeksforgeeks.org/amazon-sde-sheet-interview-questions-and-answers/?ref=outind#Language) looking for a future work on Amazon.